svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_zephyros_repl/index.md

-All IO will be done over USB and when hooking the nrf52 based development board up to a Linux computer it will appear as a CDC ACM device and will accessible through `/dev/ttyACMX` where X is a number.
-Which `ttyACM` it gets attached as can be seen by running the command `dmesg` after attaching the device (not that it has to run firmware that configures the USB to appear as a device when connected in this way).
-As I understand it CDC ACM stands for "Communication Device Class" and "Abstract Control Model".
-So that is how the device will appear as viewed from the Linux machine connecting to it, on the firmware end commucation will look like a UART connection and we will interact with that UART using interrupts.
+All IO will be done over USB and when hooking the nrf52 based development board up to a Linux computer it will appear as a CDC ACM device and will be accessible through `/dev/ttyACMX` where X is a number.
+Which `ttyACM` it gets attached as can be seen by running the command `dmesg` after attaching the device (note that it has to run firmware that configures the USB to appear as a device when connected in this way).
+As I understand it CDC ACM stands for "Communication Device Class" and "Abstract Control Model" but the exact implications of those words are a bit beyond me.
+So, that is how the device will appear as viewed from the Linux machine connecting to it, on the firmware side commucation will look like a UART connection and we will interact with that UART using interrupts.

 ```
 #include <device.h>